alorman/sk6805-1515-info/README.md

 This then translates to the following loading diagram for pick and place (red emphasis mine):
 ![](images/feeder-loading.PNG)

+Talk to your fab house about which feed direction is right for you.

 ## LED Current Usage
 This is where I've found the least information about these chips.
 The spec sheet helpfully says `0.1 Watt`.
 When you scale this to over 1,000 LEDs this has major impacts on your power supply.
 I decided to do some testing.